Analogue filter: Elliptic filters

-where F is either an even (resulting in an antimetric filter) or an odd (resulting in an symmetric filter) function of frequency.
-Zeroes of F correspond to zero loss and the poles of F correspond to transmission zeroes.
-J sets the passband ripple height and the stopband loss and these two design requirements can be interchanged.
+where F is either an even (resulting in an antimetric filter) or an odd (resulting in a symmetric filter) function of frequency.
+Zeros of F correspond to zero loss, and the poles of F correspond to transmission zeroes.
+J sets the passband ripple height and the stopband loss, and these two design requirements can be interchanged.
 The zeroes and poles of F and J can be set arbitrarily.
 The nature of F determines the class of the filter;